 Chicken Barley Soup

 Chicken Barley Soup can also be made with leftover turkey, and this soup is surprisingly low in net carbs for a soup with barley!
-You can also replace barley with cauliflower rice for a soup that’s even lower in carbs and gluten-free.
+Or if you prefer, replace the barley with cauliflower rice for a soup that’s even lower in carbs and gluten-free.

 PIN Chicken Barley Soup to try it later!